-From 1 January 2002, euro notes and coins entered circulation in the EA, as 12 EU Member States — Belgium, Germany, Ireland, Greece, Spain, France, Italy, Luxembourg, the Netherlands, Austria, Portugal and Finland — adopted the euro as their common currency.
-Slovenia subsequently joined the EA at the start of 2007, and was followed by Cyprus and Malta on 1 January 2008, Slovakia on 1 January 2009, Estonia on 1 January 2011, Latvia on 1 January 2014 and Lithuania on 1 January 2015, bringing the total number of countries using the euro as their common currency to 19.
+From 1 January 2002, euro notes and coins entered circulation in the EA, as 12 EU Member States – Belgium, Germany, Ireland, Greece, Spain, France, Italy, Luxembourg, the Netherlands, Austria, Portugal and Finland – adopted the euro as their common currency.
+Slovenia subsequently joined the EA at the start of 2007 and was followed by Cyprus and Malta on 1 January 2008, Slovakia on 1 January 2009, Estonia on 1 January 2011, Latvia on 1 January 2014, Lithuania on 1 January 2015 and Croatia on 1 January 2023, bringing the total number of countries using the euro as their common currency to 20.

 Direct access to

 - Eurostatistics – Data for short-term economic analysis – Issue No 4/2021

 - ECU/EUR exchange rates versus national currencies (tec00033)

 - Euro/national currency exchange rates (teimf200)

 - Real effective exchange rate - 42 trading partners (teimf250)

 - Euro yield curve by maturity (1, 5 and 10 years) (teimf060)

 - EMU convergence criterion series - annual data (tec00097)

 - Long term government bond yields (teimf050)